international employment law firm alliance L&E Global

 • misconduct within the company; and

-• an employee’s repeated absence or absence over a long period of time (which is not related to a work-related accident or illness) which, in certain circumstances, can also constitute valid grounds for dismissal.
+• an employee’s repeated absence or absence over a long period of time (which is not related to a work-related accident or illness) which, in certain circumstances, can also constitute valid grounds for dismissal;

-b.
 Economic Grounds

 The Labour Code allows two main economic grounds for dismissal:

-• technological changes.
+• technological changes,

 The company must implement measures to prevent the dismissal of the employee.
-Therefore, before or during the process, the company is required to implement various preventive measures, support and reclassification of the employee.
+Therefore, before or during the process, the company is required to implement various preventive measures, support and prior reclassification of the employee.

 Collective Dismissals